Japan Bear Watching Tour

 Shinshu Kuma Ken National Park

-This morning we recommend an early start to watch the beautiful sunset and views over Mt Fuji.
+This morning we recommend an early start to watch the beautiful sunrise and views over Mt Fuji.
 We will then breakfast and begin the hike back down the mountains, once again keeping a look out for bears and other wildlife, Japanese serows, Japanese squirrels and a wealth of bird life can be seen here.
 We will lunch on the hillside before more searching and scanning for Asiatic black bears.
 Later on today you will be taken back to Matsumoto and your accommodation, level – traditional style Japanese hotel and have your evening meal.

 This morning is your last night in Japan and we will have a relaxing day, after breakfast we will catch the train back to Tokyo.
 The rest of the day is free for you to relax and rest and go over the sights and experiences you have had on this tour.
 Later on this evening you will have your farewell evening meal at the accommodation, 3-4* hotel (Best Western Shinjuku).